28 Fall Gardening Tasks to Prepare a Flower Garden for Winter

 Use natural repellents like neem oil or garlic spray.

-These eco-friendly solutions not only help prevent pest infestations but also keep your garden safe and healthy throughout the winter months.
+These eco-friendly solutions help prevent pest infestations and keep your garden safe and healthy throughout the winter months.

 16. Inspect Plants for Signs of Disease